ghi-electronics/Docs/hardware/ucm/development-options.md

 ## Legal
 ### License

 This product with its accompanying firmware are licensed royalty-free for commercial and noncommercial use.
-Using the provided firmware on nonofficial product requires additional licensing.
+Using the provided firmware on non-official product requires additional licensing.
 The provided documentation/schematics/libraries/sources are not to be used in any manner outside for the benefit of implementing and using this GHI Electronics product into your design.

 ### Disclaimer